wermos/website/lessons/3d-basic-rendering/computing-pixel-coordinates-of-3d-point/mathematics-computing-2d-coordinates-of-3d-points.md

 In OpenGL, the conversion from NDC space to raster space is called the viewport transform.
 What we call the canvas in this lesson is generally called the **viewport** in CG.
 Though the viewport means different things to different people.
 To some, it designates the "normalized window" of the NDC space.
 To others, it designates the window of pixels on the screen, in which the final image is displayed.

 Done!
 You have converted a point P defined in world space into a visible point in the image, whose pixel coordinates you have computed using a series of conversion operations:
-1. World space to camera space
+- World space to camera space.
-2. Camera space to screen space
+- Camera space to screen space.
-3. Screen space to NDC space
+- Screen space to NDC space.
-4. NDC space to raster space
+- NDC space to raster space.

 ## Summary